puppetlabs/puppet-docs/source/man/device.markdown

 <dl>
 <dt class="flush">--debug</dt><dd><p>Enable full debugging.</p></dd>
 <dt>--detailed-exitcodes</dt><dd><p>Provide transaction information via exit codes.
-If this is enabled, an
+If this is enabled, an exit
-exit code of '2' means there were changes, and an exit code of '4' means that there were failures during the transaction.
-This option only makes sense in conjunction with --onetime.</p></dd>
+code of '2' means there were changes, an exit code of '4' means there were failures during the transaction, and an exit code of '6' means there were both changes and failures.</p></dd>
 <dt class="flush">--help</dt><dd><p>Print this help message</p></dd>
 <dt>--logdest</dt><dd><p>Where to send messages.
 Choose between syslog, the console, and a log file.
 Defaults to sending messages to syslog, or the console if debugging or